rogerjdeangelis/voodoo/README.md

      (if selectd)
 14. You can also select one variable to cross tab with all other variables max top 16 levels
-16. Maximum and minimum lengths to hold all numeric and character variables exactly (optimize)
+15. Maximum and minimum lengths to hold all numeric and character variables exactly (optimize)
-17. Correlation of all pairs of numeric variables sorted by largest correlation to lowest.
-    18. Nice display of max and mins for numeric and character in one table
+    16. Nice display of max and mins for numeric and character in one table
-    19. List of identical columns ie date and date1 have equal values on all observations
+    17. List of identical columns ie date and date1 have equal values on all observations
-19   One to Many, Many to One, One to Many and Many to Many 20   Cochran-Mantel-Haenszel Statistics (Cramer relationship amoung catagorical variables) 21   Finds missing patterns
+    18. One to Many, Many to One, One to Many and Many to Many
+    29. Cochran-Mantel-Haenszel Statistics (Cramer relationship amoung catagorical variables)
+    20. Finds missing patterns
-22   Printout of first 20, middle 20 and last 20 observations.
+    21. Printout of first 20, middle 20 and last 20 observations.
-23   Missing Pattern amalysis
+    22. Missing Pattern amalysis
-24   Missing populated in a single table
+    23. Missing populated in a single table
-25   Missing Pattern Analysis
+    24. Missing Pattern Analysis

-*/
+    25. Correlation of all pairs of numeric variables sorted by largest correlation to lowest.